 The Reason of Shijima in Shin Megami Tensei III: Nocturne.
 Sponsored by the Assembly of Nihilo, with the ▄bermensch Hikawa as its leader, it seeks to destroy and reconstruct the world as a place of utter, absolute stillness.
 It is a reality where mankind is subsumed into infinite peace and unity, with no passion, no conflict, and the total eradication of human consciousness and individuality.
 Should the Demifiend (the player) choose to support this Reason, the game ends with Hikawa congratulating him on an infinite, barren plain of complete silence and the bluest sky you have ever seen.

 Hazama wants to destroy the current world because it's filled with "LIES LIES LIES LIES LIES LIES!"
-Also because he just enjoys it.
+Also because he just enjoys it well that and has a serious Grudge against the master unit.

 Mephiles the Dark from Sonic the Hedgehog (2006), especially in the Showdown with Mephiles cutscene, where he, in a manner similar to Agent Smith in The Matrix Revolutions, questions why Shadow even attempts to oppose him and defend humanity when he will inevitably be persecuted.